bradhawkins85/gotray/README.md

 ## Command-line management

 GoTray ships with a CLI that lets you manage menu items without opening a graphical interface.
 Execute the commands on the same host as the background service (or with direct access to its encrypted configuration) to edit the menu without interrupting running agents.
-Every command must be prefixed with the desired verb (`add`, `update`, `delete`, or `list`) followed by its switches.
+Every command must be prefixed with the desired verb (`add`, `update`, `delete`, `list`, `move`, `export`, or `import`) followed by its switches.
 Flags accept either `--` or `-` prefixes as well as `/` prefixes on Windows.

 ### Adding items